Michgotj/TasteAndGrade/README.md

 6. Start the backend server using node server.js.

 After completing these steps, you should have the application running locally on your machine.
-This application was developed using React JSX for the frontend, Node.js for server-side scripting, and Java Script for backend logic.
+This application was developed using React JSX and JavaScript for the frontend, Express (Node.js) for server-side scripting, and JavaScript for backend logic.
 It also leverages additional libraries for enhanced functionality and performance.
 Feel free to explore its features and functionalities!

 ![image](https://github.com/Michgotj/TasteAndGrade/assets/142809781/cd722ea7-b6e5-4b5f-8ddb-76ab3ab66986)